openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065-frontend-composability.rst

 Guest MFEs that require a version of a shared dependency that's incompatible with the shell's version may load their own provided that dependency isn't a "singleton".
 Singletons in this context are dependencies that may only be loaded into the page once because they break if there are multiple instances active on the same page.
 React and `frontend-platform <frontend-platform_>`_ are singletons, for example.

 If a guest needs to load its own versions of shared dependencies, this degrades the performance and experience of end users.
 MFE developers and maintainers should endeavor to use dependencies compatible with the version loaded by the shell.
-If we use a passthrough library of shared dependencies, this becomes easier.
+See `Approach: Maintaining Dependency Consistency`_ for details of how we might approach this.

 Converting the POC to a reference implementation
 ================================================